-Ms. Lane Dilg comes to Santa Monica as part of a distinguished career in public service.
-She previously served as Senior Counsel to the University of California, Los Angeles, prosecuted federal criminal cases as an Assistant United States Attorney in the Public Corruption and Civil Rights Section of the U.S. Attorney’s Office for the Central District of California, advised U.S. Senator Dianne Feinstein as counsel on the U.S. Senate Judiciary Committee, litigated civil cases as an attorney for the American Civil Liberties Union Foundation and Susman Godfrey, LLP, and worked as a federal law clerk to the Honorable Raymond C. Fisher on the U.S. Court of Appeals for the Ninth Circuit.
-Ms. Dilg is a member of the Executive Committee of the Board of Directors of the Federal Bar Association - Los Angeles and an Appellate Lawyer Representative to the U.S. Court of Appeals for the Ninth Circuit.
-In 2016, she served as a member of U.S. Senator Kamala Harris’ transition team upon Senator Harris’ election to the U.S. Senate.
-Ms. Dilg earned her B.A. with Highest Honors and Distinction as a Morehead Scholar at the University of North Carolina at Chapel Hill.
-She holds an M.T.S. from Harvard Divinity School and a J.D. from Yale Law School.
+Ms. Dilg joined the City of Santa Monica as part of a distinguished career in public service.
+She has served as Senior Counsel to the University of California, Los Angeles (UCLA); prosecuted federal criminal offenses as an Assistant United States Attorney in the Public Corruption & Civil Rights Section of the U.S. Attorney’s Office in Los Angeles; advised Senator Dianne Feinstein as counsel on the U.S. Senate Judiciary Committee; litigated civil cases as an attorney for the American Civil Liberties Union Foundation and Susman Godfrey, LLP; and worked as a law clerk to the Honorable Raymond C. Fisher on the U.S. Court of Appeals for the Ninth Circuit.